khoidt2604/khoidt2604/README.md

 - 🧹 Data Cleaning & Feature Scaling
   A two-part project focused on cleaning a dirty e-commerce orders dataset and preparing suburb-level housing data for linear regression using different scaling and transformation techniques.
 (Repo: `data-cleaning-and-feature-scaling`)

+- 🚲 Bike Buyers Excel Dashboard
+  An Excel-based data analysis project that cleans customer bike sales data, creates derived features such as age brackets, and builds Pivot Tables, charts, and an interactive dashboard with slicers to explore purchasing behaviour.
+(Repo: `bike-buyers-excel-dashboard`)

 ## 📫 How to reach me:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-blue?logo=linkedin&style=flat)](https://www.linkedin.com/in/khoi264)